EndPointCorp/end-point-blog/2021/08/kubernetes.md

 # Creating variants for production and development environments

-The crowning achievement of Kustomize is its ability to fascilitate multiple deployment variants.
+The crowning achievement of Kustomize is its ability to facilitate multiple deployment variants.
 Variants, as the name suggests, are variations of deployment configurations that are ideal for setting up various execution environments for an application.
 Think development, staging, production, etc. All based on a common set of reusable configurations to avoid superfluous repetition.

 Kustomize does this by introducing the concepts of [bases and overlays](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays).
 A base is a set of configs that can be reused but not deployed on its own, and overlays are the actual configurations that use and extend the base and can be deployed.